S1thK3nny/RSARechner/README.md

 - **Key Pair Generation:** Quickly calculate public and private RSA key pairs.
 - **Gooey Interface:** Utilizes the Gooey library to create a visually appealing and easy-to-use graphical interface.
 - **Save Output:** Optionally save the program's output to a text file for future reference.

+## Getting Started

+1. **Download the Release:** Get the standalone executable (.exe) from the [Releases](https://github.com/S1thK3nny/RSARechner/releases) page.
+2. **Run the Program:** Simply execute the RSA Rechner.exe file to initiate the RSA key pair calculation.

+## Usage

+1. Input prime numbers P and Q, along with the chosen exponent E.
+2. Optionally, select the "Als Text-Datei speichern" checkbox to save the console output to a file.
+3. Click "Start" to initiate the RSA key pair calculation.

+## License

+This project is licensed under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This project utilizes the following libraries and tools:

+- [Gooey](https://github.com/chriskiehl/Gooey): A delightful Python GUI framework for building interactive user interfaces.
+- [PyInstaller](https://www.pyinstaller.org/): A powerful tool for packaging Python programs into standalone executables.

+A special thanks to the contributors of these projects for making them available to the community.